 Feature Copenhagen (CI) Many-Worlds (MWI) Bohmian Mechanics (BM) BHSI 1.
 Wave Collapse?
 Unitarity?
 Yes.
 Non- unitary No. Fully unitary by splitting the global Hilbert space No. Fully unitary (wavefunction guides particles) No. Fully unitary by splitting the local Hilbert space 2.
 Ontology: Number of Worlds and "Me" A single world, a single "Me."
 Many real worlds, each with a "Me."
 A single world, a single "Me."
 A single world, a single "Me."

-Fundamental Emergent from Explained by the Interpreted as 3.
-Probability: postulate (no decision theory? equilibrium the weights of The Born Rule deeper (self-locating distributions of local Hilbert explanation) uncertainty?) hidden variables branches.
+3. Probability: The Born Rule Fundamental postulate (no deeper explanation) Emergent from decision theory? (self-locating uncertainty?)
+Explained by the equilibrium distributions of hidden variables Interpreted as the weights of local Hilbert branches.
 4. The Role of the Observer Passive, external to the system, and causes collapse Branching, then following one world, and all worlds are real.
 Passive (particles have definite positions at all times) Branching, engaging, then disengaging from one Hilbert branch.

 5. Determinism Indeterministic (collapse introduces randomness) Deterministic (but observers experience subjective randomness) Deterministic (hidden variables define definite trajectories) Deterministic (but observers experience local randomness) 6.
 Information Loss Yes (collapse destroys superpositions permanently) No (information persists in different worlds) No (global wave function guides particles deterministically) No (information persists in different Hilbert subspaces) 7.
 Can Branches Recombine?
 N/A (only one world exists) No (recoherence leads to identity crises) N/A (only one world exists) Yes?
 In theory, it is possible.
 8. Locality of Physical Laws Local (except for nonlocal collapse) Local (no signal between branches) Nonlocal (built- in by the global wave function) Local (no faster- than-light action)